Belcastro Literary Agency

 Along with her freelance editorial business, Kaitlyn Johnson is a literary agent with Belcastro Literary Agency.
 Below, you can find her published titles as well as her wishlist for submissions.

 Please note, any freelance projects Kaitlyn takes on will not be considered by her at Belcastro, as that is a conflict of interest.
 You may, however, query another agent at that agency.

-- Really on the hunt for more Contemporary in MG; also eager for fantasy, Horror (more creepy dolls and curses, less blood and guts), and Historical
+- Really on the hunt for more Contemporary; also eager for fantasy, Horror (more creepy dolls and curses, less blood and guts), and Historical

-- Fantasy (high, urban, or magical realism), Contemporary, Contemporary Romance, Historical, Paranormal (ghosts, witches, and vampires if unique; looking for new legends/creatures)
+- Fantasy (all subgenres), Contemporary, Contemporary Romance, Historical, Paranormal (ghosts, witches, and vampires if unique; looking for new legends/creatures)

 - Fantasy, Contemporary, Historical, Contemporary Romance

 Stories heavily dependent on religious motives/events/themes

 Stories heavily dependent on rape, drug or physical abuse

 Stories focusing on Henry VIII, Shakespeare, American Civil War, or Greek gods/myths